How Much Does an Online Survey Cost?

 Testing

 The best market research firms also test drive the survey with a live sample.
 This is usually 100 invites or 1% of the sample.
+An example of testing can be seen in the soft launch.

 This uncovers issues before it is sent to the masses.
 All of these costs make up the survey design, programming, and testing portion of an online survey project.

-Category 3: Cost of Sample and Number of Completed Surveys
+Category 3: Feasibility of Sample

 In addition to the length of the survey, perhaps no other variable has a larger impact on cost than the number of completed surveys.

-There are two types of sample for an online survey:
+There are two types of sample for an online survey.

 1. Customer Sample